RobertL31/fuddly/docs/source/data_makers.rst

   If the input has different shapes (described in non-terminal nodes), this will be taken into account by fuzzing every shape combinations.

-  Note: this disruptor includes what tSEP does and goes beyond with respect to separators.
+  Note: this operator includes what tSEP does and goes beyond with respect to separators.

 Reference:
   :class:`fuddly.framework.generic_data_makers.sd_fuzz_typed_nodes`